qiime2/docs/source/tutorials/moving-pictures-usage.rst

 .. note::
    Differential abundance testing in microbiome analysis is an active area of research.
-There are two QIIME 2 plugins that can be used for this:
+There is one QIIME 2 plugin that can be used for this, which will be used below:
-   ``q2-gneiss`` and ``q2-composition``.
-This section uses ``q2-composition``,
-   but there is :doc:`another tutorial which uses gneiss <gneiss>` on a different dataset if you are interested in learning more.
+   ``q2-composition``.

 ANCOM is implemented in the ``q2-composition`` plugin.
 ANCOM assumes that few (less than about 25%) of the features are changing between groups.
 If you